 Director, Global Institute of Public Health

-Dr. Cheryl Healton is Dean and Professor of the College of Global Public Health and the Director of the Global Institute of Public Health at NYU.
-In this capacity she is responsible for building the College’s academic, service and research programs in collaboration with partners at NYU and throughout the public health community.
-Dr. Healton works to shape the College's focus on domestic and international health issues with an emphasis on prevention, systems intervention and innovation in public health practice.
-Click here to read more about Dr. Cheryl Healton.
+Dr. Cheryl Healton is Dean and Professor of the NYU College of Global Public Health (GPH), Director of the Global Institute of Public Health.
+In her capacity as Dean, she is responsible for building the GPH’s academic, service and research programs in collaboration with partners at NYU and throughout the public health community.
+GPH focuses on domestic and international health issues with an emphasis on prevention, systems intervention and innovation in public health practice.

 Prior to this appointment, Dr. Healton joined the staff of Legacy, the foundation created by the Master Settlement Agreement between the States Attorneys General and the tobacco industry as the first President and chief executive officer.
 Dr. Healton holds a doctorate from Columbia University's School of Public Health (with distinction) and a master's degree in Public Administration from NYU Wagner in Health Policy and Planning.